Azulax90/hcaptcha-solver/README.md

 for working you need to create a folder with the name of the label in data/ and put good imgs in

+This hcaptcha solver is flag, you can make it unflagged by using a good motionData and good hsw/hsj

 ik code is ugly but idc